NILOTIC WANDERINGS

 But, to the side, the mood is more Kim Jong Un than Tutankhamun:

-(2 photos by myself, then 4 by Mireille Legros or Cecilia Camus)
+(1 photo by myself, then 1 by Mireille Legros, then 4 by Cecilia Camus)

 In addition, we then went to the prison (on the map above, it is located somewhere (although I don't know exactly where) on the side of the Mosque of Muhammad Ali and the building named Qa'a al-Ashrafiyya (which must be Al-Nasir Mohamed Ibn Qalawun's Ablaq palace, if I am to believe the French version of this map).
 It is an old military prison from the 19th century, opened under Isma'il Pasha, the son of Ibrahim and grandson of Muhammad, who reigned from 1863 to 1879, but the most recent parts were finished in 1882, and the prison did not actually close to become a museum until 1984.